Matthiasbrat/blog/content/page/about/index.md

             icon: user
 ---

 I started this blog to get a trace of my work, discoveries and more about my journey in programming.
-Also I want to share music and global things about my life and how I see my future in life.
+Also I want to share music, pictures and global things about my life and how I see my future in life.

 I got this template idea from Macawls, which is an awsome dude, you should definitely check his work and his own blog: